-'ili Traditional land division, usually a subdivision of an ahupua'a.
+ʻili Traditional land division, usually a subdivision of an ahupua'a.

 'ili kūpono An 'ili within an ahupua'a that was nearly independent.
-Tribute was paid to the ruling chief rather than the chief of the ahupua'a, and when an ahupua'a changed hands, the 'ili kūpono were not transferred to the new ruler.
+Tribute was paid to the ruling chief kalana A division of land smaller in size than a moku, or district.

-'ili'ili Waterworn cobbles often used in floor paving.
+Waterworn cobbles often used in floor paving. 'ili'ili

-kāhili Feather standard; a symbol of royal Hawaiian status.
+Feather standard; a symbol of royal Hawaiian status. kāhili